jonathancraddock/mootparadox_grav/pages/03.outdoors/quick-spit-antifog-goggle-spray/item.md

 ===

 The fogging was so rapid, I had basically no visibility.
 These goggles were never great, even in a pool, but I used to manage half a dozen lengths before having to sort them out.
-During the COVID-19 lockdown it has been difficult to try on new goggles.
-Knowing these Speedos were a good fit, it seemed worth trying an antifog spray before taking a chance on an unfamiliar pair.
+During the COVID-19 lockdown it has been difficult to try on new goggles, so knowing that these Speedos were a good fit, it seemed worth trying an antifog spray before taking a chance on an unfamiliar pair.

 ### Where's It From?